TikTok is a puzzling and rapidly evolving world. Its distinct humor and cultural nuances often baffle outsiders.

 Concept | Direction | Photography | Copy | Post-Production

-Modern memes are highly fluid, evolving rapidly and often subverting convention or logical expectation.
+Modern memes evolve rapidly and often subvert convention and logical expectation.
 The meme-savvy among us will remember how in the late 2010s, a simple "🅱️" was considered hilarious - and there's a good chance it could become funny again.

 To understand TikTok humour, it's vital to understand the concept of 'layers of irony' and, more specifically, Meta-Irony.
 Naturally, I made a chart: